LiMe-NanoBioeng/pressure_control/README.md

 We provide the program for the Arduino micro as another repository (https://github.com/LiMe-NanoBioeng/Arduino-to-DAQ.git).
 To read data from and control devices upon request, the Arduino micro routinely checks a serial command sent from the PC.
 The Arduino micro monitors the pressure via the regulator's analog input, which is 0-5 V, and controls the electro-pneumatic regulator via 8-bit PWM, which is converted to a 0-5 V analog output with a digital-analog converter (DAC).
-We installed a potentiometer at the analog output given to the electro-pneumatic regulator to stabilize the proportional-integral-derivative (PID) feedback control, especially for a low constant flow rate.
+We installed a potentiometer at the analog output given to the electro-pneumatic regulator to stabilize PID feedback control, especially for a low constant flow rate.
 The potentiometer effectively modulates the maximum voltage of the analog output (originally, 0-5 V) from the Arduino micro down to a low voltage.
 Manual modulation enables the use of the full 8-bit resolution when regulating at low pressure (e.g., 1 kPa).
 The Arduino micro controls the solenoid valves via digital I/O, which is boosted to 24 V-on/off with N-type MOS-FET-based switching circuits.
 The selector valve communicates with PC through another USB.